patricklafrance/wmfnext-shell/README.md

 > The `registerRemoteModules()` function can only be called once.

-👉 Start the host application and make sure everything compile.
-Even though the remote application is not available, the host application will gracefully render with what is currently available, meaning only the host application at the moment.
+👉 Start the host application with the `dev` command.
+Even thought the remote application is not available, the host application will gracefully render with what is currently available, meaning only the host application at the moment.

 ### Setup a remote application